yaml/yamlscript/doc/yamlscript.md

   See the `$name` variable in `"Hello, $name"`.
 * The program is written as one mapping but it represents 2 Clojure statements.
   Also key/pair order must be honored here, obviously.
-  YAML mappings don't guarantee key order.
+  Mappings loaded into the YAML data model don't guarantee key order, but YAMLScript mappings do.
   This will be explained more below in "YAMLScript Implementation Details".

 Here's the same program written differently: